Long-term loans are useful to assist for a range of unexpected expenses, when other sources of financial support are not available or limited.

 What happens next?

 Applications are assessed by the Loan Approval Group.
-Loans will only be approved for course-related expenses such as travel, equipment, books and fees, and/or living expenses such as bond, rent, bills and car purchase/maintenance (if essential for study).
+Loans will only be approved for course-related expenses such as travel, equipment, books, and fees, and/or living expenses such as bond, rent and bills.
 You will be emailed the outcome of your application within five working days of submission.

 If your application for a long-term loan is approved, you will be emailed your loan contracts with instructions on how to complete and return the required paperwork.
 Once received, payment will be made to your nominated bank account.